Package 'grpreg'

 Pλ(β)P_\lambda(\beta)

-where the loss function L is the deviance (-2 times the log likelihood) for the specified outcome distribution (gaussian/binomial/poisson).
+where the loss function L is the negative log-likelihood (half the deviance) for the specified outcome distribution (gaussian/binomial/poisson).
 For more details, refer to the following:

 For the bi-level selection methods, a locally approximated coordinate descent algorithm is employed.
 For the group selection methods, group descent algorithms are employed.